Welcome to my income report for January 2020

 Right now about 79 items are in active use, 79 have been put on sale, 91 will be stored for later use and 61 will be archived due to sentimental value (treasured memories).
 The rest ended in a trash can.

 The time spent on inventory audit paid off after I sold two Playstation 1 games, a Windows 98 installation diskette, an old VHS Panasonic camera, and an outdoor mat.

 My goals for February are following.
-Launch TheHustle on ProductHunt, finish a chrome extension MVP, diversify portfolio with EUR denominated P2P lenders and reboot my crypto trading strategy.
+Launch TheHustle on ProductHunt, finish a chrome extension MVP, diversify a portfolio with EUR denominated P2P lenders, and reboot my crypto trading strategy.